 But one thing assured: all fish and other seafood served at the restaurant Giannino is fresh and local.
 You won't find frozen imported stuff here.

 With a head waiter, Nikola, serving us, we were in good hands.
 He has been with the restaurant for 20 years.
 When staff rotates so little in a restaurant that is open only seasonally from April to October, it is usually a very good sign.

 As usual with our visits to restaurants, we don't like to look at the menu.
-Instead we like to ask our waiter to recommend us something to eat.
+Instead, we like to ask our waiter to recommend us something to eat.
 And, we were so delighted we did so at Giannino.

 We had a lobster penne pasta for our main course.
 It was also delicious.
 It's hard to go wrong with a fresh lobster pasta.
-Waiter brought alive lobster to our table and suggested to us to take rather penne pasta than tagliatelle 'cause the sauce will better penetrate the pasta.
+The waiter brought alive lobster to our table and suggested to us to take rather penne pasta than tagliatelle 'cause the sauce will better penetrate the pasta.
 Anyways, the dish was excellent.

 Desserts are my weakness.
 I am not supposed to eat sweets and I keep this pleasure exclusively for eating out.
-For a dessert at the restaurant Giannino, I've chosen a mille feuille with vanilla cream.
+For a dessert at the restaurant Giannino, I've chosen a mille-feuille with vanilla cream.
 What an excellent treat.
 The cake was simply sublime.

 We accompanied the meal with a white house wine Malvazija Istarska.
 We love this white Istrian wine.
-All restaurants in Istria serve it as their house wine, and it's mostly of a great quality.
+All restaurants in Istria serve it as their house wine, and it's mostly of great quality.

 We paid 670 Kn for our meal.
 But don't forget that we had a lobster.
 You can eat much cheaper here if you order some cold appetizers and a plate of pasta.

 Final verdict: Restaurant Giannino Rovinj is a great place to eat in Rovinj.
-It serves fresh seafood, and yummy desserts.
+It serves fresh seafood and yummy desserts.
 We would go back any time.